Xyy-tj/deep-research/README.md

 4. **Report Generation**
    - Compiles all findings into a comprehensive markdown report
-   - Includes all sources and references
+   - Includes all sources and references with proper academic citations
    - Organizes information in a clear, readable format

 ## License